yogidevendra/docs/docs/beginner.md

 The `Buffer Server` is a separate thread within a container which implements a tuple queue with a publish-subscribe model.
-It is present whenever the container hosts an operator with an output port connected to another operator outside the container; each such port has a separate buffer server.
+It is present whenever the container hosts an operator with an output port connected to another operator outside the container; each such port has a separate queue.

 The output port is the publisher and the connected input ports of downstream operators are the subscribers.
 It buffers tuples so that they can be replayed when a